 All investments with original maturities of more than 90 days are considered marketable securities.
-As of December 31, 2018, the company had one held-to-maturity security (a CD with Bank of America in Brazil) with a maturity of 180 days, ending on April 29, 2019.
-The CD had an original cost and current fair value of BRL 15 million (USD \$4.0 million).
-As of December 31, 2017, there were no investments classified as marketable securities.
+As of December 31, 2019, there were no investments classified as marketable securities.
+As of December 31, 2018, the company had one held-to-maturity security (a CD with Bank of America in Brazil) which had an original cost of BRL 15 million (USD \$4.0 million).